 Summer Session offers flexibility for balancing learning with other summer plans through three 4-week terms, two 8-week terms and a 12-week term.
-Additional terms of varying length include field classes and weekend classes.
-Most students take less than six credits over the summer.
+Additional terms of varying length include field, weekend and online classes.
+Most students take close to six credits over the summer.
 Summer Session supports focused study while providing the opportunity to complete a difficult course, fulfill a prerequisite, concentrate on one or two classes, or enroll in a special topic course.
 The majority of CSU students participate in Summer Session at some point, which helps them stay on track for graduation and realize long-lasting financial benefits.

 - Improve GPA

 - More than 60% of CSU students who took a summer class improved their grade point average

 - Take a class that may have a waiting list during the fall or spring semesters